 Short answer: "No." A curriculum is really not necessary during these early educational years.
 You’d be surprised at how much children learn just through play, good conversations, and real-life experiences!

-However, there are some parents who do prefer to utilize a curriculum, even through the preschool and kindergarten years.
-Having structure and guidance very much appeals to them, especially if they're a bit unsure as to what and how to teach.
+However, if you prefer to utilize a curriculum, even through the preschool and kindergarten years, it certainly can help provide structure and guidance if you're a bit unsure as to what and how to teach.

-There are also young children who already have a strong thirst for academics and enjoy learning how to write, read, and do their workbooks.
+Further, some young children already have a strong thirst for academics and enjoy learning how to write, read, and do their workbooks.
 These children may enjoy a structured academic curriculum.

 So if you have an eager early learner but don’t have the time to plan activities or lessons, then a curriculum may be a good fit for your family.